Travel Insurance

 It is practically impossible for travel insurance companies to maintain a centralized database of information for foreign tourist and short-term medical insurance policyholders.
 So, if they don’t recognize the insurance plan – that is, they can’t look up and verify what the insurance provider will pay – they require payment for the medications and you must then file a claim for reimbursement.

-Can I Go to Any Pharmacy?
+Can I Go to Any Pharmacy With Travel Insurance?

-Yes you can.
+Yes, you can.
 Travel insurance for the U.S. doesn’t offer preferred provider networks for pharmacies.
 You can go to any pharmacist of your choice.
-The prescription you take to a U.S. pharmacy must have been written on the prescription pad from a licensed doctor.

-How Do I Buy Prescription Medicine?
+How Do I Buy Prescription Medicine in the U.S.?

-Buying prescription drugs in the U.S. doesn’t have to be complicated.
-After presenting your prescription to the pharmacist, they’ll fill the order for the medication and request full payment.
 In some cases, you can opt for a less expensive prescription medicine (generic) if the branded medicine is too expensive.
 Your doctor should note on the prescription whether generics are acceptable.

 To keep your upfront payment lower, look for your prescribed drug and dosage on prescription discount sites like GoodRX.com.